 M2M once referred to any connected machine that could “talk” to another machine, but it is now typically used to refer to machine communications using cellular or satellite networks.
 There’s a whole ecosystem of suppliers in this space, including AT&T, Verizon, Telit, Sierra Wireless, and Jasper.

-M2M is all about connecting devices to networks which a customer pays to access—and this connectivity comes at a price.
+M2M is all about connecting devices to networks that a customer pays to access—and this connectivity comes at a price.
 Customers must pay the service provider, purchase relatively expensive hardware, and deal with device certifications (which typically come at a high cost).

 There are non-monetary costs as well, including a very high power budget.
 This makes cellular- and satellite-based M2M unsuitable for battery-powered devices.
 But for applications such as outdoor asset tracking where a constant power source is needed, M2M can be a great solution.
 It’s used frequently for fleet tracking, alarm panels, some industrial monitoring, smart vending, and more.

 Even with these challenges, the M2M sector is poised for continuous growth in the next several years.
-According to research published by GSMA Intelligence and summarized in this Telekom article, “the proportion of mobile network connections as a percentage of all M2M connections could increase from 7 percent in 2014 to 14 percent in 2020.”
+According to research published by GSMA Intelligence, “the proportion of mobile network connections as a percentage of all M2M connections could increase from 7 percent in 2014 to 14 percent in 2020.”

 The Internet of Things (IoT)